tsipkens/aubos/README.md

 3. `mx` - The slope of the ray in the *x*-*z* plane.
 This acts as an input to the transform defined by Sipkens et al. in the associated work.
 4. `my` - The slope of the ray in the *y*-*z* plane.
 This determines how quickly the ray traverses the axial direction.
 The `my = 0` case corresponds to rays that do not traverse axially (as would be required for the Abel inversion scenerio).

-We provide two example ways of how one can define these properties as is relevant to this codebase.
+We provide two examples of how one can define these properties.

 The first involves manually setting the camera properties.
 Within the examples provided with this codebase, this is used extensively whenever one wants to focus on the deflection field for only rays in the proximity of the ASO (in other words, ignoring the larger field of view that may be relevant to a real camera).
 In this case, one can set a camera position and, assuming a pinhole camera, fine the trajector of rays that would original from the pinhole camera and transect the *z* = 0 plane at certain positions.